 Project Lemon Tree: The Living, Outdoor Classroom

-Project Lemon Tree is a living, outdoor classroom program where Bizgenics provides free lemon trees and design-thinking sessions to Hawai’i schools.
-Public and private schools on all islands as well as businesses and community locations are also invited to participate.
+Project Lemon Tree is a living, outdoor classroom program built by students.
+Public and private schools on all Hawaiian islands as well as businesses and community locations are also invited to participate.
 The program anchors a curriculum system for grades K-12 in the subjects of agriculture, farm-to-table, culinary, ecology, water conservation, Ahupa’a eco-ag systems (native Hawaiian plants), trellis building (architecture, engineering and construction), crafts, innovation, and entrepreneurship.

 The Lemon Tree, of all cultivated plants, is one of the most efficient at removing C02 from the atmosphere (see Study).
 Lemon Tree highlights: